lukasbeuster/throwing_shade/README.md

 ### Step 1: Check Coverage (Interactive)

 This crucial first step analyzes your dataset and shows you which geographic tiles you need to download.
 It allows you to adjust the density of points required per tile, giving you control over the cost and scope of your analysis.
 Solar API quotas and pricing can be checked [here](https://mapsplatform.google.com/pricing/?_gl=1*14kp531*_ga*NzgzMjQ1MzIyLjE3NDQ3OTI2MzM.*_ga_NRWSTWS78N*czE3NTE1NDcxOTEkbzEkZzEkdDE3NTE1NDgwNjgkajQ1JGwwJGgw&utm_experiment=13102542) under Solar API Data Layers.
+For small and low spread datasets, first try with minimum number of points as 1.

 ```bash
 python pipeline.py check --min-points 10